 When bass enter the pre-spawn phase, it’s in conjunction with the rest of the body of water warming up after winter.
-As water temperatures climb up in to the high forties and mid-fifties range, bass begin slowly making their way towards the shallows in search of food to restore energy that was depleted during the winter months.
+As water temperatures climb up in to the high forties and mid-fifties range, bass begin slowly making their way towards the shallows.
+They are in search of food to restore energy that was depleted during the winter months.

 It’s between this point and the spawn phase that bass fishing can be pretty active.
-When water temps are hovering in the mid-fifties you can expect bass to be feeding.
-They will be actively feeding, but not full throttle just yet, so stick to slower moving lures.
-Here are the best lures for this time of year, as well as our suggestion.
+When water temperatures are hovering in the mid-fifties you can expect bass to be feeding.
+They will be actively feeding, but not full throttle just yet, so you want to stick to slower moving lures.
+Here are the best lures for this time of year, as well as our suggestions.

 If spring temperatures rise gradually then you can have a nice window of bass fishing in the pre-spawn, but if they increase rapidly bass will quickly go into spawn mode.
 However long the window is, you should take advantage of every minute because the bite changes dramatically when we enter the next phase: the spawn.

 During the spawn, male bass make rounded nests called beds.
-They form them with their tails in sand, mud, clay, or gravel.
+They form them with their tails in sand, clay, or gravel.
 Typically, they are located along the shoreline, in about two to five feet of water.
-When the water is clearer, beds are usually located a bit deeper and when the water is murky, beds are found in shallower water.
+The clearer the water, the deeper the beds are located.
+And vice versa, the murkier the water, the shallower the beds will be located.

-Catching males that are guarding nests is refereed to as “bed fishing”.
+Catching males that are guarding nests is referred to as bed fishing.
 It’s when you make multiple casts at a bed in hopes of tricking the bass into thinking your lure is a natural predator looking to eat his eggs.
-This is best done with very small finesse lures like a finesse worm rigged with a weighted shaky head.
+This is best done with very small finesse lures like a finesse jig or finesse worm rigged with a weighted shaky head.

-This is when bass fisherman can really unleash their full arsenal of lures, especially the fast moving ones like buzzbaits and crankbaits.
+This is when bass fisherman can really unleash their full arsenal of lures.
 All lures are in play at this point, and you can focus more on conditions like time of day and cloud cover when choosing a lure.